DouglasLacerdaC/DouglasLacerdaC/README.md

 ##

-- 👨‍💻 Today I work as a Developer
+- 👨‍💻 Today I work as a Front-end Developer
 - 💻 I'm currently studying Vue
 - 🌎 I'm from Brazil